Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Stochastic Molecular Reaction Queueing Network

 \begin{itemize}

-\item[(1)] \textbf{Binding and initiation:} The synthesized RNA, denoted as $M_j$, is treated as entities in the queueing system.
-The attribute of RNA sequence length is represented by $j = 1, 2,\dots, J$.
-The generation rate of the nascent RNA $M_1$ depends on the binding rate $\lambda^b(\pmb{s}_t)$.
+\item[(1)] \textbf{Binding and initiation:} The synthesized RNA with length $j$, denoted as $M_j$, is treated as entities in the queueing system, where $j = 1, 2,\dots, J$.
+The generation rate of the nascent RNA $M_1$ depends on the DNA template and T7 RNAP enzyme binding rate, denoted by $\lambda^b(\pmb{s}_t)$.
 That means the DNA template and RNA polymerase are occupied, and GPT is consumed as the entities arriving at a rate of $\lambda^b(\pmb{s}_t)$.
 The reaction rate of the binding and initiation phase $\lambda^b(\pmb{s}_t)$ is modeled as

 where the parameters $K_{I,\cdot}$, $K_{M,\cdot}$, and $V_{max,\cdot}$ represent the Michaelis-Menten (MM) inhibition constant, the affinity constant, and the maximum specific reaction rate respectively.